 As I have said before, Central Park is my favorite place in New York City.
 There is so much to see and it is beautiful all year around.
 It is such an oasis in this amazing concrete jungle I now call home.
 I spend a lot of time in the park running, picnicking, taking pictures, and attending events.
 However, it took me eleven years to go biking in Central Park.
 It was worth the wait!

 If you don’t have a bike at your disposal, don’t fret.
 It is easy to rent one at Central Park Sightseeing helped solve the biggest problem.
-They are Central Park bike shop where you can rent bicycles by the hour, day, etc. They also have helmets (only required if you are under 14), locks, maps, and baskets if you like.
-In addition to their Central Park bike rental services, Central Park Sightseeing does tours and rollerblade rentals too!
+They have a Central Park bike shop where you can rent bicycles by the hour, day, etc. They also have helmets (only required if you are under 14), locks, maps, and baskets if you like.
+In addition to their Central Park bike rental services, Central Park Sightseeing does bicycle tours and rollerblade rentals too!
 They are also offering a discount code for our readers, so check out their website and use the code Tex50 to save 50% renting a bike in Central Park.
 They recommend booking 48 hours in advance and you will need either a valid ID or credit card for a deposit.

-I decided I would give biking in Central Park a try and my friends Teju and Kerry came along for the ride.
-We wanted to get to the park early so that it wouldn’t be too crowded, so we got to Central Park Sightseeing a few minutes before it was supposed to open.
+I decided I would give biking in Central Park a try and my friends, Teju and Kerry, came along for the ride.
+We wanted to get to the park early so that it wouldn’t be too crowded.
+We arrived at the Central Park Sightseeing store a few minutes before it was supposed to open.
 People were already getting bikes.
 You could tell the operation was a finely tuned machine and they knew what they were doing.
 They got everyone on their way quickly.